FedScale/FedScale.github.io/_docs/tutorial/customization/index.md

 ---
 <hr style="border:.8px solid silver">

-You can use FedScale to implement your own FL algorithm(s), for optimization, client selection, etc.
+You can use FedScale to implement your own federated learning algorithm(s), for optimization, client selection, etc.
-In this tutorial, we focus on the API you need to implement an FL algorithm.
+In this tutorial, we focus on the API you need to implement a federated learning algorithm.
-Implementations for several existing FL algorithms are included as well.
+Implementations for several existing federated learning algorithms are included as well.

 ### Algorithm API
 Federated algorithms have four main components in most cases: